 Risk of fire and explosion.
-Alteration, service, or maintenance of the Combination Gas Control Valve can lead to fire or explosion, causing loss of life, personal injury, and/or property damage.
-DO NOT ATTEMPT TO ADJUST THE GAS CONTROL VALVE.
+Improper installation, incorrect adjustment, alteration, service, or maintenance of the Combination Gas Control Valve can lead to fire or explosion, causing loss of life, personal injury, and/or property damage.
+If it is necessary to adjust the gas valve, this must be done by only by a qualified service agency.
+These instructions are for the use of qualified service technicians only!